|

 sheaths and embracing the stems.
 Flowers singly appear from inside

-inflorescences enveloped in folded boat-like sheathes that
+inflorescences enveloped in folded boat-like sheaths that oppositely